William Giauque: Biography

-The principal objective of his researches was to demonstrate through range of appropriate tests that the third law of thermodynamics is a basic natural law.
 In 1926, he proposed a method for observing temperatures considerably below 1 Kelvin (1 K is −457.87 °F or −272.15 °C).
-His work with D.P.
-MacDougall between 1933 and 1935 successfully employed them.

 He developed a magnetic refrigeration device of his own design in order to achieve this outcome, getting closer to absolute zero than many scientists had thought possible.
 This trailblazing work, apart from proving one of the fundamental laws of nature led to stronger steel, better gasoline and more efficient processes in a range of industries.

-His research and that of his students included a large number of entropy determinations from low temperature measurements, particularly on condensed gases.
-The entropies and other thermodynamic properties of many gases were also determined from quantum statistics and molecular energy levels available from band spectra as well as other sources.

-His correlated investigations of the entropy of oxygen with Dr. Herrick L. Johnston, led to the discovery of oxygen isotopes 17 and 18 in the Earth's atmosphere and showed that physicists and chemists had been using different scales of atomic weight for years without recognising it.
+Giauque was elected a member of the United States National Academy of Sciences in 1936, a member of the American Philosophical Society in 1940, and the American Academy of Arts and Sciences in 1950.

 Personal life

 In 1932, Giauque married Dr. Muriel Frances Ashley and they had two sons.
 He died on March 28, 1982, in Berkeley, California.